About Made in India :

 to include Nina Paley's Facebook Group where you will find

-all sorts of goodies, and also ways to
+all sorts of goodies, and also ways to keep this unique artist's

 vision alive.
 Lacking enough support and funding in spite of